jordankomnick/Conlang_Generator/README.md

 5. Create grammar, syntax, and a writing system for your new language!

 Todo:
-  -Fix bug when adding blank sound
   -Delete button
-  -Set frequency with an input box, don't allow duplicates -Generate button clears list rather than adding onto it -Option for breaking up syllables with a character such as "-" -Adding blank puts "blank" in the list -Automatically generate words for a list of common concepts -Export wordlist to .txt or .csv
+  -Set frequency with an input box, don't allow duplicates -Generate button clears list rather than adding onto it -Option for breaking up syllables with a character such as "-" -Automatically generate words for a list of common concepts -Export wordlist to .txt or .csv
   -More styling